Blog | Personal Finance

 This week, we elect a new president.

 For many, elections are emotional roller coasters.
 This is because they place much, if not all, their hope in politicians to save them.
-I'm amazed each election year how much time, energy and money some people put towards their favorite candidate.
-I'm also amazed at how elated or devastated those same people become when their candidate wins or loses.
+Each election year, there is so much time, energy and money some people put towards their favorite candidate.
+And along with that, comes the either elated or devastated spirit those same people acquire when their candidate wins or loses.

 From a young age, we're taught to rely on others for our well-being.
 This starts, of course, with our parents who take care of us and feed us.
 This then moves to school where we're taught by our teachers, fed by the lunch crew and perform for a grade.
 It then moves to work where we're paid for our time and rewarded for our good efforts with promotions.